O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

 This work was done under the supervision of Dr. Vanessa Fernandes in the Microbial Ecology lab at Florida Atlantic University.
 Lab: https://moreirafernandeslab.weebly.com/

+  ## If you use the following pipeline to process your 16S rRNA Nanopore sequences, please use the following citation:
+  Fletcher, O. T. (2025).
+A user-friendly pipeline for 16S rRNA Nanopore sequence processing.
+Zenodo. https://doi.org/10.5281/zenodo.17109600

-## Packages you will need to install**: miniconda, python >3.6, pip, osfclient, bioconda, conda-forge, Emu, Dorado, cutadapt, seqkit
+## Packages you will need to install: miniconda, python >3.6, pip, osfclient, bioconda, conda-forge, Emu, Dorado, cutadapt, seqkit
+<br> Always check to make sure you have the most recent version!

 <br> If you don't already have these packages / databases, install in this order...
   <br> - install miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2
   <br> - install python >3.6: ```sudo apt install python3.8``` (python github: https://github.com/python)